Guinea-Bissau votes for president amid tension, unrest

-BISSAU, Guinea-Bissau (AP) — Guinea-Bissau is holding a presidential election Sunday against a backdrop of political tension and unrest on the streets of the impoverished West African country.
+BISSAU, Guinea-Bissau (AP) — Voters cast their ballot Sunday in Guinea-Bissau for a presidential election they hope will bring calm amid a backdrop of continued political tensions and unrest on the streets in the West African country.

+No incidents were reported as more than 33,000 polling stations received ballots.
+The country has more than 760,000 registered voters.

-Twelve candidates are running for head of state, including the incumbent, Jose Mario Vaz, who has been in power since 2014.
+Twelve candidates are running for head of state, including incumbent Jose Mario Vaz, who has been in power since 2014.

 He is the first democratically elected president to complete a full term in a country that has seen a number of coups and attempted coups.
 Vaz is also running against two of the prime ministers he has fired during his five years in office.

+Prime Minister Aristides Gomes warned, however, that the election won’t resolve Guinea-Bissau’s problems “like a magic wand.”

+He said the new head of state would need to “help stabilize” the country’s recent tumultuous history.

 Guinea-Bissau, a former Portuguese colony of around 1.5 million people, is one of the world’s poorest countries.
-It has been plagued by political instability, poverty, corruption and drug-trafficking, especially cocaine.
+It has been plagued by political instability, poverty, corruption and drug trafficking, especially cocaine.
 The most recent military coup was in 2012.

 The candidates’ agendas include promises to fight the cocaine smuggling that has used Guinea-Bissau as a staging post between Latin America and Europe, prompting the United Nations to describe the country as a “narco state.”